 Institutional subscriptions are managed similarly to individual subscriptions, but are used for libraries, research institutes, and other organizes that subscribe to your journal.

 You can create a new individual subscription by using the Create New Subscription link.
-First, however, you will need to create a new account for the institution’s contact person under Users & Roles (see Chapter 7).
+First, however, you will need to create a new account for the institution’s contact person under Users & Roles (see the User Accounts chapter).
 Once that is done, you can search for the account here, and apply the different configurations.